 We are a clinical-stage biopharmaceutical company engaged in the discovery and development of innovative, small molecule therapeutics targeting age-related degenerative diseases and disorders of the central nervous system, or CNS, and retina.
 Currently available therapies for these diseases are limited, with many diseases having no approved therapies or treatments.
-Our goal is to develop disease modifying treatments for patients with these degenerative disorders by initially leveraging our expertise in the $\sigma$ -2 (sigma-2) receptor, or S2R, which is expressed by multiple cell types, including neuronal synapses, and acts as a key regulator of cellular damage commonly associated with certain age-related degenerative diseases of the CNS and retina.
+Our goal is to develop disease modifying treatments for patients with these degenerative disorders by initially leveraging our expertise in the S2R, which is expressed by multiple cell types, including neuronal synapses, and acts as a key regulator of cellular damage commonly associated with certain age-related degenerative diseases of the CNS and retina.
 We believe that targeting the S2R complex represents a mechanism that is functionally distinct from other current approaches in clinical development for the treatment of degenerative diseases.

 Since our inception in 2007, we have incurred significant operating losses and devoted substantially all of our time and resources to developing our lead product candidate, CT1812, building our intellectual property portfolio, raising capital and recruiting management and technical staff to support these operations.
-As of December 31, 2021, we had an accumulated deficit of \$94.0 million.
-We incurred net losses of \$11.7 million and \$7.8 million for the years ended December 31, 2021 and 2020, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$103.6 million.
+We incurred a net loss of \$9.6 million and \$1.3 million for the six months ended June 30, 2022 and 2021, respectively.

-To date, we have funded our operations primarily with proceeds from grants awarded by the National Institute of Aging, or NIA, a division of the National Institutes of Health, or NIH, and proceeds from our IPO, the sales of our convertible promissory notes, convertible preferred stock, Simple Agreements for Future Equity, or SAFEs, and stock option exercises.
-Since our inception, we have received approximately \$168.9 million in cumulative grant awards to fund our clinical trials, primarily from the NIA, and we have raised approximately \$102.0 million in net proceeds from sales of our equity securities, convertible notes, SAFEs, stock option exercises, and our IPO.
-As of December 31, 2021, we had cash and cash equivalents of \$54.7 million.
+To date, we have funded our operations primarily with proceeds from grants awarded by the National Institute of Aging, or NIA, a division of the National Institutes of Health, or NIH, and proceeds from our initial public offering, or IPO, the sales of convertible promissory notes, convertible preferred stock, simple agreements for future equity, or SAFEs, and stock option exercises.
+Since our inception, we have received approximately \$171.0 million in cumulative grant awards to fund our clinical trials, primarily from the NIA.
+As of June 30, 2022, we have raised approximately \$102.0 million in net proceeds from sales of our equity securities, convertible notes, SAFEs, stock option exercises, and our IPO.
+As of June 30, 2022, we had cash and cash equivalents of \$45.8 million.

 On October 13, 2021, we completed our IPO, pursuant to which we issued and sold 3,768,116 shares of our common stock at a public offering price of \$12.00 per share.
 Additionally, on November 12, 2021, the underwriters exercise of their over-allotment option in full to purchase 565,217 shares of our common stock closed.
-In connection with the IPO, we received net proceeds of approximately \$44.2 million, after deducting underwriting discounts and commissions and other offering related expenses payable by us, which includes net proceeds of approximately \$6.3 million from the over-allotment exercise.
+In connection with the IPO, we received net proceeds of approximately \$44.2 million, after deducting underwriting discounts and commissions and other offering related expenses payable by us, which includes net proceeds of approximately \$6.3 million from the exercise of the over-allotment option.

 We expect to continue to incur significant and increasing expenses and net losses for the foreseeable future, as we advance our current and future product candidates through preclinical and clinical development, manufacture drug product and drug supply, seek regulatory approval for our current and future product candidates, maintain and expand our intellectual property portfolio, hire additional research and development and business personnel and operate as a public company.
 We will not generate revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for our product candidates.
 In addition, if we obtain regulatory approval for our product candidates and do not enter into a third-party commercialization partnership, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing, manufacturing and distribution activities.